Parent & Parent–Child Sessions

 Strengthening Connection, Communication, and Emotional Understanding

-Parent–child consultation sessions are designed to support the parent–child relationship through guided therapeutic interaction.
+Parent–child consultation sessions and parent child counseling are designed to support the parent–child relationship through guided therapeutic interaction.
 These sessions focus on strengthening communication, emotional understanding, and co-regulation between parent and child, rather than evaluation or decision-making.

 Parent–child sessions may be helpful when: